Accessible Home Handyman in Phoenix, AZ

 Do I need a permit for grab bars?

-For standard grab bar installation in residential bathrooms, Phoenix doesn't typically require a permit.
-That said, if you're doing multiple accessibility modifications as part of a larger renovation, or if you're making structural changes, permits come into play.
-I'll let you know what applies to your specific project before we start.
+Phoenix doesn't require one for standard residential bathroom grab bars.
+If you're doing multiple accessibility changes as part of bigger work, or making structural changes, permits apply.
+I'll tell you what's needed for your specific project before we start.

-A straightforward installation with accessible studs takes 1.5 to 2 hours.
-If we need to locate studs, verify framing, or add blocking, plan for 3 to 3.5 hours.
-We try to finish the same day whenever possible.
+Straightforward work with accessible studs runs 1.5 to 2 hours.
+If we need to locate studs, verify framing, or add blocking, budget 3 to 3.5 hours.
+We try to finish the same day.

 Can I install grab bars myself?

-You can.
-The hardware is available at Home Depot and Lowe's.
-The risk is installation — most DIY handrails fail inspection because the anchoring isn't solid or the positioning is off.
-If you're confident with a stud finder and a drill, go ahead.
-If you want it done right and rated for actual use, call someone who does it regularly.
-The difference in cost is usually $150-300.
-The difference in safety is significant.
+You can buy them at Home Depot or Lowe's.
+Installation is where most DIY projects fail.
+Anchoring comes out weak.
+Positioning gets missed.
+If you're handy with a stud finder and drill, go for it.
+If you want it done right and rated for actual use, hire someone who does it regularly.
+Cost usually runs $150-300.
+Safety is worth it.

 Let's Get Started